YunHDan/Python-Learning-Platform/README.md

 1. Change the font style of the hightlight code.
 2. Enrich the content of Python knowledge.
 3. Give a domain name for the static python learning platform.

+How to use?
+1. Clone it down.
+2. Open Visual Studio Code.
+3. Make Sure your Visual Studio Code have a plugin called